AhmadSalehEsfahani/slurm-setup/README.md

 sudo systemctl enable slurmd.service
 ```

-### 16. Submit a job on the controller machine and check the report
+### 16. Submit a job on the controller machine and check the report:

 ```
 sbatch job-part1.sh